danmbrown/city-of-whispers/Moves.md

 - Trigger permanent side effect: How are you different?

 ### Take a Big Risk
-When you do something dangerous, felonious, violent, or imprudent describe your desired outcome, mark Heat and roll + most relevant attribute.
+When you do something dangerous, felonious, violent, or imprudent describe the what you fear might happen, mark Heat and roll + most relevant attribute.
 Outcomes should align with the fiction.
 You probably can’t defeat a trained warrior in one-on-one combat even if you roll a **10+**.

 - **12+** You succeed in what you set out to do, and you may pick a second outcome from the consequences list below or clear 1 Heat.
 - **10+** You succeed in what you set out to do.
 You may mark Heat to pick another outcome from the consequences list below.